DCR Tip-Trip Itinerary Descriptions

 Fun in Nature Activity Series

 Nature is all around us!
-Bring along a scavenger hunt and seek and find all of nature’s hidden treasures whether you are near the water or in a DCR Park or in your neighborhood!
+Bring along this scavenger hunt and seek and find all of nature’s hidden treasures!

 Being out in nature awakens all our senses!
 Bring along the Senses Scavenger Hunt to add a fun twist to your park visit or neighborhood walk!
 You’ll be on the look out for a variety of objects that you can see, touch, smell, listen and taste (with your eyes)!